oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

 > Successfully signed row at instance id '<INST_ID>', chain id '<CHAIN_ID>' and sequence id '<SEQUENCE_ID>' in table '"DEMOUSER".bank_ledger_bt'. </pre>

 Using the `sign_row` command ensures the authenticity of Blockchain Table data by attaching cryptographic signatures to rows, identified either by chain/sequence or key columns.
-The inclusion of **`type`** and **`pdb_guid`** options adds flexibility for advanced use cases in multi-tenant environments and delegated signing.
+The inclusion of **`type`** option adds flexibility for advanced use cases in delegated signing.

 <details open>